tanish-jain-225/hotel-management-system/Readme.md

-# Hotel Menu Order App
+# DineEase - Hotel Menu Order App

-The **Hotel Menu Order App** is a full-stack web application designed to streamline the process of managing a hotel's menu, customer orders, and admin functionalities.
+The **DineEase - Hotel Menu Order App** is a full-stack web application designed to streamline the process of managing a hotel's menu, customer orders, and admin functionalities.
 It provides a seamless experience for customers to browse the menu, add items to their cart, and place orders, while also offering robust admin features for managing orders, menu items, and credentials.

 ---